SupsilonBrella/Wikit/README.md

 # WikitPageCrawler
-a Wikidot page crawler used by Wikit.
+Simple Wikidot page crawler used by Wikit.